-Figure 1 defines the POSs and time windows.
-It also the relationship between the POSs and the modes in the Technical Specifications (TSs).
-We now describe the POSs and TWs
+Figure 1 (in IMC 0609 Appendix G, Attachments 2 for PWRs and Attachment 3 for BWRs) defines the POSs and time windows.
+It also illustrates the relationship between the POSs and the modes defined in the Technical Specifications (TSs).
+We now describe the POSs and TWs are defined as follows:

-POS 1 - This POS starts when the RHR system is service.
+POS 1 - This POS starts when the RHR and/or decay heat removal (DHR) system is placed in service.

 For BWRs the vessel head is on and the RCS is closed such that an extended loss of the DHR function without operator intervention could result in an RCS re-pressurization above the shutoff head for the RHR pumps.
-This POS TS
+This POS typically begins in TS mode hot shutdown and extends into cold shutdown.
+During this POS the RCS is not vented, thus credit is given for systems requiring steam.
+Note before core reload an open BWR head vent of four inches is not sufficient to prevent RCS repressurization, thus if this is the plant configuration, the POS 1 worksheets should be utilized.

+For PWRs the RCS is closed such that a steam generator(s) could be used for decay heat removal if the secondary side of each steam generator(s) has sufficient inventory to be considered available as a heat sink.
 The RCS may have a bubble in the pressurizer.
+This POS ends when the RCS is vented such that the steam generators cannot sustain core heat removal.
+This POS typically includes Mode 4 (hot shutdown) and portions of Mode 5 (cold shutdown).

-POS 2 POS represents the shutdown condition when (1) the vessel head is removed, and the reactor pressure vessel water level is less than the minimum level required for movement of irradiated fuel assemblies within the reactor pressure vessel as defined by
+POS 2 For BWRs this POS represents the shutdown condition when (1) the vessel head is removed, and the reactor pressure vessel water level is less than the minimum level required for movement of irradiated fuel assemblies within the reactor pressure vessel as defined by TSs OR (2) the vessel head is on; however, a sufficient RCS vent path exists for decay heat removal.
+This POS typically begins in cold shutdown and extends into the beginning of refueling mode.
+Note before core reload an open BWR head vent of four inches is not sufficient to prevent RCS repressurization, thus if this is the plant configuration, the POS 1 worksheets should be utilized.

-.
+For PWRs this POS starts when the RCS is vented such that: (1) the steam generators cannot sustain core heat removal and (2) a sufficient vent path exists for feed and bleed.
+This POS includes portions of Mode 5 (cold shutdown) and Mode 6 (refueling).
+Reduced inventory operations and midloop operations with a vented RCS are subsets of this POS.

+Note that an open pressurizer power operated relief valve(s) (PORV) is not sufficient to prevent repressurization before core reloading, thus if this is the plant configuration, the POS 1 worksheets should be utilized.
+Also note, that issues occurring during vacuum refill of the RCS require use of the PWR POS 1 event trees.

-POS 3 This POS represents the shutdown condition when the reactor pressure vessel water level is equal or greater than the minimum level required for movement of irradiated fuel assemblies within the reactor pressure vessel as defined by This POS during refueling mode (Mode 5
+POS 3 This POS represents the shutdown condition when the reactor pressure vessel water level is equal or greater than the minimum level required for movement of irradiated fuel assemblies within the reactor pressure vessel and primary or secondary containment as defined by TSs.
+This POS occurs during refueling mode (Mode 5 for BWRs and Mode 6 for PWRs).

 Early Time Window (TW-E) - This time widow represents the time before POS 3 is entered.
 The decay heat is relatively high.
 The reactor is either in POS 1 or 2.
+If the outage being analyzed is not a refueling outage, then this time window is always used.